mycorrhiza-inc/kessler/README.md

 ```
 search, sorta

 > warning!!: this code is pre-deployment.
-Use with anythign you care about at your own peril
+Use with anything you care about at your own peril

 ## Development